cschweig2/ParkFinder.Solution/README.md

 ### **Description**

-An API designed to list state and national parks across the United States.
+An API designed to list state and national ParkFinder across the United States.

 ### **Technologies Used**